veloek/alarm/README.md

 ## Build

+Prerequisites:
+* If Debian/Ubuntu, run `apt install libasound2-dev`.
+* If FreeBSD, run `pkg install openal-soft`.

-Run `go get` to install dependencies, then run `go build` or `go install` to create executable.
+Run `go get -u` to install dependencies, then run `go build` or `go install` to create or install executable.

 ## Usage

 The `alarm` CLI supports setting alarms, listing active alarms and removing alarms from the list.

 ### Setting alarms